 Love knowing we had a hand in helping - it just feels good!
 A great end to a wonderful weekend.

 Happy Mother's Day to all the mama's, grandma's, step-moms and moms-to-be out there!
 My mother was treated to breakfast yesterday morning by my sister, my daughter, and myself.
 Yes, she is the sweet-faced lady pictured below.
-Mom, holding my grandson - one of her 19 great-grandchildren!

 Mom and Dad married in 1950.
 We lost Daddy in 2003.